IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 18. Enter **IBM Cert Manager** in the search field and then click the **IBM Cert Manager** tile.

+    !!! tip "Be patient."

+        It may take a minute or two for the **IBM Cert Manager** tile to appear.

     ![](_attachments/SNOOCPOperator3.png)

 19. Click **Install**.